 What is EER?

 EER stands for Estimated Energy Requirement.
-In nutrition science (Dietary Reference Intakes), it refers to the average daily dietary energy intake (Calories/kcal) predicted to maintain energy balance in a healthy person of a given age, sex, weight, height, and physical activity level.
+In nutrition science (Dietary Reference Intakes), it refers to the average daily dietary energy intake (Calories/kcal) predicted to maintain energy balance in an adult of a given age, sex, weight, height, and physical activity level.
 In practice, it is commonly used as an estimate of your maintenance calories (roughly your total daily energy expenditure).

 BMR stands for basal metabolic rate.
 It is the estimated amount of energy your body uses at rest under standardized conditions.
 Several common BMR equations exist (for example Mifflin–St Jeor, Harris–Benedict, and Schofield), and they can give different results.
 EER equations are separate from BMR equations and include an activity factor.